 Entrance to the park is THB300 plus another THB20 per motorbike.
 I believe there is a public bus with a stop on Saengchuto Road in town, but I don’t know the details.
 Maybe ask your guesthouse for more information.

 Sai Yok National Park

-95km to the Northwest of Kanchanaburi town is this other beautiful nature reserve.
-Maybe a bit to far out for a day trip, especially if you’re planning to hike there, but it’s a good stop on the way to Sangkhla Buri.
+95km to the Northwest of Kanchanaburi town this is another beautiful nature reserve.
+Maybe a bit to far out for a day trip, especially if you’re planning to hike there, but it will serve as a good stop on the way to Sangkhla Buri.
 Take note that the entrance fee to Sai Yok National park is rather expensive with THB400 for foreigners.

 More waterfalls here, Sai Yok Yai (big) and Sai Yok Lek (small).
 Both fall from about 10m height and strangely enough Lek (small) is the larger and wider of the two.
 The park is also home to one of Thailand’s most spectacular caves Tham Lawa that has multiple large chambers filled with stalactites and stalagmites.